-Step 1: Log in at studentloans.gov.
+- Log in at studentloans.gov.
 This process requires you to enter your FSA ID.
 If you have an FSA PIN and haven’t yet created an FSA ID, you’ll need to do that now.
 There’s an option to create an FSA ID on the login page.

-Step 2: Start the application.
+- Start the application.
 The form that needs to be filed can be found by clicking the “Apply for Loan Consolidation” button on the home page.
 Those who want to apply online can simply click “Start,” while those who want to fill it out another way can find instructions for doing so on the same page.

-Step 3: Choose which federal student loans to consolidate.
+- Choose which federal student loans to consolidate.
 As was previously mentioned, those that have made progress towards loan forgiveness or cancellation may want to leave those loans out of the consolidation.

-Step 4: Decide whether to delay processing.
+- Decide whether to delay processing.
 If any of their loans are currently in the grace period, borrowers may elect to have their servicer delay the processing of the loan consolidation for one to nine months to take full advantage of the grace period for the loan(s).

+- Choose a repayment plan.
+Regardless of which repayment plans the previous loans were enrolled in, you’ll need to select a new repayment plan for the consolidation loan.
+There are seven repayment plans to choose from, which fall into two categories: term-based or income-based.
+Under term-based plans, the monthly payment is determined by the term length.
+There are options for making equal monthly payments throughout the loan term or payments that start lower and increase as time goes by.
 Monthly payments on income-based plans are based on a percentage of your income, and qualify for loan forgiveness after a number of qualifying payments have been made (usually 20 years).
 If you choose an income-based plan, you’ll need to provide financial information.
-This can be submitted with the application by granting access to personal IRS tax information, otherwise you’ll have to submit a copy of your most recent federal tax return to your loan servicer before the loan consolidation can be finalized.
+This can be submitted with the application by granting access to personal IRS tax information, otherwise, you’ll have to submit a copy of your most recent federal tax return to your loan servicer before the loan consolidation can be finalized.

 What’s next: It’s important to note that while your application is being processed, you’ll still need to make payments on your old loans as usual.
 Once your application has been processed, your new loan servicer will contact you with instructions for how and when to start making payments on the consolidation loan.